systemd/systemd/docs/USER_RECORD.md

 user record with a realm set is never compatible (for the purpose of updates, see above) with a user record without one set, even if the `userName` field matches.

+`bulkDirectory` → The path to a world-readable copy of the user's bulk directory.
+See [Bulk Directories](HOMED_BULK_DIRS.md) for more details.

 `realName` → The real name of the user, a string.
 This should contain the user's real ("human") name, and corresponds loosely to the GECOS field of classic UNIX user records.
 When converting a `struct passwd` to a JSON user